icco/coffee_shop/proposal.md

 _This proposal can also be seen online at <http://coffee-shop.heroku.com/>_

 ## 1. Definition of Senior Project.

 A senior project is a project which lets a student take what they have learned during their time at Cal Poly, and apply it to an idea that interests them.
 In computer science, students often choose to build a piece of software, because often in their studies they are focused only on certain topics and usually have trouble producing something of value in under ten weeks.
-Cal Poly's requirements for a senior project are loose, at best, basically requiring a student to do something, by themselves or in a small group, that requires them to be in charge and to know when to seek help.
+Cal Poly's requirements for a senior project are loose at best, basically requiring a student to do something, by themselves or in a small group, that requires them to be in charge and to know when to seek help.

 The Computer Science department has slightly stricter requirements.
-Their requirements say that a senior project must have "Technical accomplishment", "Diligent execution", and "Effective communication".
-I agree with these three requirements because they seem to encapsulate what a student should be when they graduate from Cal Poly's distinguished computer science department.
-They should be interested in challenging what they know and be willing to learn more about our ever changing field on their own.
+Their requirements say that a senior project must have "technical accomplishment", "diligent execution", and "effective communication".
+I agree with these three requirements because they seem to encapsulate what a student should be when they graduate from Cal Poly's distinguished Computer Science department.

+Each student should be interested in challenging what they know and be willing to learn more about our ever changing field on their own.
 CSC students should also be able to manage their time between learning new things, creating new software, maintaining their software, and everything else.
 Finally Computer Science graduates should be able to communicate their successes, and failures, to those who are both technically and non-technically oriented.

 ## 2. Type of Senior Project Proposed.

-I would like to build a software system to help non-technical writers write books on Linux.
+I would like to build a software system to help non-technical writers write books using the Linux Operating System.

 ## 3. Expected Abstract of Senior Project.

 For my senior project I will be building a desktop application similar to [WriteRoom][writeroom] and [OmmWriter][ommwriter].
-These two applications are both word processors for the Mac OS X operating system.
+These two applications are both word processors for the Macintosh OS X operating system.
 They take what is commonly described as a reset on word processing software, bringing the software back to the days of Microsoft Word 3.0 and Word Perfect.
 They do this by spending more time on focusing on the design of the software interface, and